catmorbid/cybergod-mkdocs/docs/systems/core-mechanics.md

 ### Rerolls

 Sometimes you have the option to spend a **Reroll** on a test vastly improving your chances of success or improving the outcome.
 Each Reroll allows you to pick any number of rolled dice and roll them again.
-You must keep the new results, but any successes generated from the rerolled dice are counted together with the dice you did not reroll.
-It makes most sense to only reroll dice that did not generate any successes.
+You must keep the new results, but any successes generated from the rerolled dice are counted together with the previously rolled (and kept) dice.
+Usually it makes most sense to only reroll dice that did not generate any successes in the first place.

 !!! example
 	Kris is facing a high-risk negotiation and needs to convince an enemy mercenary to stand down before the situation escalates.
 GM states it's a Hard `Persuasion x Mind` test, so Kris rolls 6D10 and gains 3, 4, 6, 2, 1, 1, generating only 1 success out of the 3 required.
-Facing a failure, He decides to spend a point of Resolve to Reroll five dice, rolling 7,10,5,2,1 adding 4 successes for a total of 5 successes.
+Facing a failure, He decides to spend a point of Resolve to reroll the five failed dice, rolling 7,10,5,2,1 adding 4 successes for a total of 5 successes.
 That's more than enough to succeed with flying colors.

 ## Usage Dice

 Usage Dice are used to measure consumption of various resources such as **Ammo**, **Stress** or personal **Resources**.

-Usage Dice are measured with a die (D6, D8, D10 D12).
-You roll one or more dice – depending on level of usage – and if you roll a 1, you **fail**, otherwise you **succeed** and mark down the number of dice you just rolled.
+Usage Dice are measured with a die (D6, D8, D10 or D12).
+When checking usage you must roll dice equal to current level of usage (consumption), and if any dice roll a 1, you **fail**, otherwise you **succeed** and mark down a new tick on the appropriate usage tracker.
 Future usage checks are more difficult after each success: You always roll the previous usage as well, making failure ever more likely.

 Consequences of failure depend on the measured usage:
 - **Ammo**: You run out of ammo and must spend a Reload
 - **Stress**: You suffer from mental breakdown
 - **Resources** (RP, QC or Influence): You must reduce the usage dice by one step or forfeit the transaction.